GiggleLiu/marburg/README.md

     - search "Colaboratory" and "CONNECT"
 3. Open the following online notebook link https://drive.google.com/file/d/1MLcG21zqSU9AvbY4siD4NqqbB2uwP2p2/view?usp=sharing
-4. Setup GPU following above notebook
+4. Setup GPU following instructions in above notebook
 5. You can make a copy of notebook to your google drive (File Menu) to save your edits.